|WHAT’S OUR MISSION?

-• Most children with autism become adults with autism, and continue to need the same types of supports that they needed during their school years.
+• Children with autism become adults with autism, and continue to need supports as they create meaningful adult lives in their communities

-• Services for adults with autism exist, but unlike school services, they are not mandated, and there are fewer of them.
-Combined with shrinking government budgets, the challenges are daunting.
+•Services for adults with autism exist, but unlike school services, they are not mandated, and there are far fewer of them.
+Combined with strained government budgets, the challenges are daunting.

 Encourage the Commonwealth of Massachusetts to adopt a proactive strategy for developing community, residential and employment supports geared for adults with ASDs – those who are adults currently in need of such services and the hundreds of children with ASDs who will soon be reaching adulthood.

 The Committee consists of volunteers who are members of the AFAM Executive Committee and other parents and professionals from across the state who are advocates for and providers of services to people with ASDs.

 Chris Hubbard, Chair of the Adult Services Committee

 The Adult Services Committee has established three task forces to advocate for housing, employment, and day hab and community-based day services and supports.

 The AFAM Housing Task Force will advocate to increase available and affordable housing and housing models for people with autism in Massachusetts.
 Thousands of individuals in this state with developmental disabilities are in desperate need of affordable supported housing.
 State-funded housing is relatively rare and very expensive.
 We need approaches that will allow individuals and their families to leverage their own resources, with government supports, to make it possible to create and staff housing at a lower cost to the state.

 The goals of the AFAM Housing Task Force are to obtain:

 An increased range of MassHealth support options;